C. R. Smith

-Cyrus Rowlett "C.R."
-Smith (September 9, 1899 – April 4, 1990) was the CEO of American Airlines from 1934 to 1968 and from 1973 to 1974.
+Cyrus Rowlett Smith (September 9, 1899 – April 4, 1990) was the CEO of American Airlines from 1934 to 1968 and from 1973 to 1974.
 He was also the wartime deputy commander of the Air Transport Command during World War II, and the United States Secretary of Commerce for a brief period under President Lyndon B. Johnson.
 He is regarded as one of the titans of U.S. airline history.

 Early life

 Smith was born on September 9, 1899, in Minerva, Texas, located in Milam County, to Roy Edgerton Smith and the former Marion Burck.
 Smith attended the University of Texas despite never having graduated from high school.

 Upon his graduation, Smith worked as an accountant for the accounting firm of Peat Marwick Mitchell.
 Smith later ran a number of businesses, including a Western apparel store and a firm that sold state records of new mothers to manufacturers of baby supplies.